|

 The

-faithful representations of those in the town during this time period.
-Much of
+faithful representations of those in the town during this time period, much of

 it as it exists today.
-The area is built on a removable table so we can get in
+The area is built on a removable table so we can

 |